hydro-jules/f2py-experiments/fib_intent/README.md

 end python module fibonacci
 ```

-The modified signature file can now be used to teach `f2py` what the interface to the subroutine should be, without ever having to modify the source code.
+The modified signature file can now be used to teach `f2py` how to interact with the subroutine, without ever having to modify the source code.

-### 6 - Getting the function call to return the intent(inout) variable(s) alongside the intent(out) variable(s)
+### 6 - Getting the function call to return the `intent(inout)` variable(s) alongside the `intent(out)` variable(s)

 When passing a variable as an argument with `intent(inout)` in the Fortran subroutine, the variable is modified in place.
-If one wants to get the call to the Fortran subroutine to return a pointer to the modified array, `f2py` defines a special `intent(in,out)` to do so.
-Again, similar to section 5, this can be done by adding comment lines in the Fortran source code or by modifying the signature file.
+If, for some reason, one wants to get the call to the Fortran subroutine to return a pointer to the modified array, `f2py` defines a special `intent(in,out)` to do so.
+Again, similar to section 5, this can be done by adding comment lines in the Fortran source code, or by modifying the signature file.

-The modified source code:
+Here, for example, modifying the source code (by adding `!f2py` comments):
 ```fortran
 ! file: fib.f90